Tick-Talk/Protocol/Client.md

-Stuff here will be coming soon (hopefully)
+# Clients

-Clients should implement all features in DataTransmission, along with the following:
+Clients should implement all features presented in DataTransmission.md, along with the following:
+* Search
+  * For different chats (from the  app's main screen)
-* Search for messages
+  * For messages (once a chat is open)
-* Background pictures for chats
+* Background pictures for chats (can be done in a settings screen)
-* Customizable colors in UI
+* Customizable colors in UI, like primary and accent (can be done in a settings screen)
-* Deleting messages
-* Copying messages
-* Properly display files
+* Display file previews in a user-friendly way (tap file to open, option to save once opened)
-* Editing photos that were sent
+* Editing photos that were sent (not that important, but users would like it)
-* Voice input
+* Voice input (that will be saved to an audio file and sent)
-* Displaying profile pictures
+* Having a screen to show a user's data (including profile pictures, username, displayname, etc.)
+* Invididual message setting options (tap and hold on a message)
+  * Deleting messages (just from the client's message store)
-*
+  * Copy messages

-Other things not related to this file to impelement:
-* Group chat names
-* Group chat nicknames
-* Group chat photos (profile pic but for group)
-* Change delete room/group to Leave room/group
+  * Reply to